Event / Party / Paris Olympics

 How long does a cruise on the Seine in Paris last?

-What are the names of the islands on the Seine in Paris and Greater Paris?
+What are the names of the islands on the Seine in Paris and the Greater Paris area?

 more ideas